 Networked enterprises probably don't have much impact on efficiency.
 A networked enterprise is not necessarily a replacement for traditional government.
 Bureaucracy has its advantages as well.
 It can be more efficient and easier to manage in clear and predictable circumstances.
 Further, bureaucracy is known for stability, which can protect against disruption of important institutions.
-For example, the local governments featured in this paper still have day-to-day services run by traditionally configured county staff or contractors.
-The networked enterprises discussed have not been focused on the day-to-day services that make up the bulk of existing local government spending.
-Fortunately, a different and complementary networked model we call "Government as a Platform" can improve efficiency, as we will see in the third part of our four-part series.
+For example, the local governments featured in this paper still have dayto-day services run by traditionally configured county staff or contractors.
+The networked enterprises discussed have not been focused on the dayto-day services that make up the bulk of existing local government spending.
+Fortunately, a different and complementary networked model we call "Government as a Platform" can improve efficiency.